GrafSoul/chatgpt-prompts/README.md

 ### Useful techniques when writing queries

+1. If your task is quite complex, ask the AI at the end of the request to ask you the necessary questions to complete it.
+If the AI feels that it has not received enough information to complete a task, it will definitely ask you for it.

-1. A fairly useful technique is to indicate the following phrase at the end of the request after clarification -
+2. A fairly useful technique is to indicate the following phrase at the end of the request after clarification -
  ```
 (select any one that best suits the context of the request)